Oakland to pay $32.7M to settle deadly warehouse fire suits

 The building was packed with furniture, extension cords and other flammable material but had only two exits and no smoke detectors, fire alarms or sprinklers, authorities said.

-Derick Almena, the warehouse’s master leaseholder, was charged with criminal negligence but a judge declared a mistrial last fall.
+Prosecutors contend that Derick Almena, the master tenant on the warehouse lease, was criminally negligent when he converted and sublet the space.
+They charged him with 36 counts of involuntary manslaughter but a judge declared a mistrial last fall.
 His retrial is scheduled for October.

+The blaze killed many young people trapped on the illegally constructed second floor.
+Prosecutors said the victims received no warning and had little chance to escape down a narrow, ramshackle staircase.

+The cause of the fire hasn’t been determined, although some lawsuits said there were serious electrical problems with the building.